synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 # Upgrades

 Software Risk Manager has four major releases typically spaced evenly throughout the year.
-Minor releases are published in between on the second Tuesday of each month, with hotfixes released on an as-needed basis.
+Minor releases are published on the second Tuesday of each month, with hotfixes released as needed.
+Updates get advertised with a notification in the Software Risk Manager web interface.

 You will not rerun the Helm Prep Wizard to upgrade Software Risk Manager.
 An upgrade occurs with a three-step process: